-I was experience this during that time of spring when the weather fluctuates a great deal and you are trying to keep your training going and get more and more outdoor rides, get more distance, do more variety, etc., but still have do a fair amount of indoor riding because the weather, light, and other family and work things and life in general is affected by the change in seasons.
-I was doing indoor and outdoor training rides, moving the crankset between a couple bikes, doing hills, intervals and recovery rides, and riding in warmer and cooler temps.
+I experienced this during that time of spring when the weather fluctuates a great deal and you are trying to keep your training going and get more and more outdoor rides, get more distance, do more variety, etc., but still have do a fair amount of indoor riding because the weather, light, and other family and work things and life, in general, is affected by the change in seasons.
+I was doing indoor and outdoor training rides, moving the crankset between a couple bikes, doing hills, intervals, and recovery rides, and riding in warmer and cooler temps.

 While my reference Stages and PowerTap G3 hub were reporting consistently and with good alignment, the PowerBeat was all over the map.
 “Consistently inconsistent” was the way I summarized it.
 Time to call in Watteam customer service.

 Customer service was very responsive and helpful.
 I shared my experience, comparative data and a few files.
 They concluded the problem must be with the sensor installation.
 It happens, I concluded, and I’m just the unlucky one it happened to this time.
 At least I could report back to you the experience with customer service once the product issues were resolved.